Foreign Exchange and Interest Rates A - Z

 NIBOR is short for Norwegian Interbank Offered Rate.

-In brief, NIBOR is the interest rate at which Norwegian banks are willing to lend each other money.
-NIBOR is calculated and published every day at 12:00 from the Oslo Stock Exchange.
+NIBOR, in short, is the interest rate or price at which Norwegian banks are willing to lend money to each other.
+NIBOR is calculated and published every day at 12:00 PM by the Oslo Stock Exchange.

 NIBOR is used as the reference when setting the rates of financial instruments and agreements in Norwegian kroner (NOK)